 New Drug Could Stop Addiction Relapse – Isradipine

+A new drug has been found to help addicts from relapsing called Isradipine.
 For nearly all cases, becoming sober is only the first step in pursuing recovery.
-Repeated drug and alcohol use creates strong neurological pathways in the brain designed continue using the same substance.
+Repeated drug and Alcohol use creates strong neurological pathways in the brain designed continue using the same substance.
 These connections can be so strong that it may often overpower one’s own logic in order to satisfy the need to administer the substance.
 Therefore, it is often very difficult for people to remain sober after treatment without some means of support.

-Recently, there has been a new discovery from researchers at the University of Texas.
-Professor Hitoshi Morikawa and his team of researchers have performed tests with a drug known as isradipine.
-Isradipine, surprisingly enough was not originally intended for treating substance abuse, but has already been approved by the FDA as a treatment for hypertension and high blood pressure.
-However, professor Morikawa’s research findings with lab rats and their association with drugs indicates that isradipine removes the environmental cues from memories of drug use in the rats.
+Professor Hitoshi Morikawa and his team of researchers at the University of Texas have performed tests with a drug known as Isradipine.
+Morikawa’s research findings with lab rats and their association with drugs indicate that Isradipine removes the environmental cues from memories of drug use in the rats.
+Isradipine surprisingly enough was not originally intended for treating substance abuse but has already been approved by the FDA as a treatment for hypertension and high blood pressure.
+However,

-While these findings are still in relatively early testing, isradipine’s use in treating addiction seems to have hopeful potential.
-As it is already approved by the FDA, isradipine has been shown to be safe for human administration.
-Therefore, if future research continues to bring good news about isradipine, we may very well see this medication as a tool in many rehabs and treatment centers.
-Combined with solid psychotherapy to address roots of the initial addiction, as well as support groups for motivation, isradipine could potentially provide individuals in recovery with additional safe-guards against relapse triggers, ensuring longer periods of sobriety and healthier lives.
+While these findings are still in relatively early testing, Isradipine’s use in treating addiction seems to have hopeful potential.
+As it is already approved by the FDA and has been shown to be safe for human administration.
+Therefore, if future research continues to bring good news about Isradipine, we may very well see this medication as a tool in many rehabs and treatment centers.
+Combined with solid psychotherapy to address roots of the initial addiction, as well as support groups for motivation, it could potentially provide individuals in recovery with additional safeguards against relapse triggers, ensuring longer periods of sobriety and healthier lives.